 Rent Assistance is an extra payment paid to anybody receiving an eligible government pension, while also paying rent to a landlord.

-The eligible government pensions are the Age Pension, Carer Payment, Disability Support Pension, ABSTUDY Living Allowance, Special Benefit, Family Tax Benefit, Parenting Payment, JobSeeker Payment of Farm Household Allowance.
+The eligible government pensions are the Age Pension, Carer Payment, Disability Support Pension, ABSTUDY Living Allowance, Special Benefit, Family Tax Benefit, Parenting Payment, JobSeeker Payment and Farm Household Allowance.

 You’ll need to provide Centrelink with proof of your rental agreement.
 As well as paying to a private landlord, ‘rent’ also covers fees paid to a retirement village, lodging arrangements and site or mooring fees if your main place of residence is a caravan, relocatable home or a boat.

-The amount of Rent Assistance you receive depends on the amount of rent you pay.
+The amount of Rent Assistance you receive depends on what you pay.
 The amounts in the table below are for people without dependent children.